Cindy and Barrett with RV in Montrose

 47. How long will you be living full-time in your RV?
 And how is your search for a place to settle down going?

-I think at the end of this, I’ve come to the conclusion I’ll never be comfortable in one place.
+At the end of this experience, I concluded that I’ll never be comfortable in one place.
 There are so many different and unique places depending on your preferences and the time of year.

-I will always want to escape certain seasons, see all of the new hidden gems I find about in every new Locals Know Best podcast episode, and visit with my favorite people who are spread out all over the world!
+I will always want to escape certain seasons, discover all the new hidden gems in every new Locals Know Best podcast episode, and visit my favorite people worldwide!

-So, we will always travel, and we will always RV, but I don’t believe it will always be full-time RV traveling.
+So, we will always travel and always RV, but I don’t believe it will always be full-time RV traveling.

-After almost three years of living out of our tin can, we’re starting to feel ready to return to the idea of a home that has a tiny bit more space and doesn’t move.
+After almost three years of living out of our tin can, we started to feel ready to return to the idea of a home with a tiny bit more space that doesn’t move.

-I now know I would love to have a home base that we can return to, decompress, unpack, get work done, and prepare for our upcoming adventures.
+Currently, I enjoy having a home base to which we can return, decompress, unpack, get work done, and prepare for our upcoming adventures.
 A place where we can RELAX.

 48. Will you guys have kids and continue to RV?